AdaCore/training_material/courses/codepeer/010_codepeer.rst

 + :toolname:`CodePeer` supports DO-178B/C Avionics Standard
 + DO-178C Objective A-5.6 (activity 6.3.4.f):

-  + Code Accuracy and Consistency: The objective is to determine the correctness and consistency of the Source Code, including stack usage, memory usage, fixed point arithmetic overflow and resolution , floating-point arithmetic , resource contention and limitations, worst-case execution timing, exception handling, use of uninitialized variables , cache management, unused variables , and data corruption due to task or interrupt conflicts .
+  **Code Accuracy and Consistency** The objective is to determine the correctness and consistency of the Source Code, including stack usage, memory usage, *fixed point arithmetic overflow and resolution*, *floating-point arithmetic*, resource contention and limitations, worst-case execution timing, exception handling, *use of uninitialized variables*, cache management, *unused variables*, and *data corruption due to task or interrupt conflicts*.
 The compiler (including its options), the linker (including its options), and some hardware features may have an impact on the worst-case execution timing and this impact should be assessed.

-+ :toolname:`CodePeer` helps reduce the scope of manual review
++ :toolname:`CodePeer` helps *reduce* the scope of manual review
-+ See Booklet: "AdaCore Technologies for DO-178C/ED-12C"
++ See Booklet: *AdaCore Technologies for DO-178C/ED-12C*

   + Authored by Frederic Pothon & Quentin Ochem